peng-217/tp/docs/DeveloperGuide.md

 ### Command component
 **API:** `Command.java`

-The `command` component executes commands input by the user.
+The `Command` component executes commands input by the user.

 Here’s a (partial) class diagram of the `Command` component: